A guide to working capital loans for UK businesses

 What can working capital loans be used for in the UK?

 UK businesses can use working capital loans for a wide variety of purposes.
-Some lenders will tell you specifically what you can and can’t use working capital loans for, but the most common uses are to pay day to day business expenses such as staff wages or rent on a premises, or to cover seasonal shortfalls in revenue.
+Some lenders will tell you specifically what you can and can’t use working capital loans for, but the most common uses are to cover day to day business expenses such as staff wages or rent on your premises, or to cover seasonal shortfalls in revenue.

 They are also often used to pay for stock or equipment.
 However, for larger purchases, other forms of financing - such as a business loan - may be more appropriate.
-You also cannot use working capital loans to start a business in the UK.
+You also cannot use working capital loans to start a business in the UK, in this case, you’ll need to look into start-up loans.

 How do working capital business loans work?